 To restore a small amount of data, use the CrashPlan web app to restore your files.
 The amount of data that can be restored at once from the CrashPlan web app is limited and varies by your version of CrashPlan.
 However, there is no limit on the number of restores you can perform from the CrashPlan web app.

-See Restoring Files From The Administration console for more information on web restore limits in CrashPlan for Small Business (previously CrashPlan PRO) and Code42 for Enterprise.
+See Restoring Files From The Administration console for more information on web restore limits.

 Option 2: Restore to another device